joshbegley/nyt-latest/README.md

 **Greenberg: Feeling blue?
 So are the Bears after wasting a chance for a win against Colts**\
-`On another wasted Sunday, the Bears gave their fans a lot of opportunities to work in some profanity during a 21-16 loss to the Colts.`\
+`On another wasted Sunday, Chicago gave its fans a lot of opportunities to work in some profanity during a 21-16 loss in Indianapolis.`\
 https://nytimes.com/athletic/5786264/2024/09/22/bears-colts-caleb-williams/

 **Andy Dalton rockets Panthers to 36-22 win over Raiders: Takeaways**\